OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

   Install Library.

+.. _omedit-convert-library :

-Upgrade Libraries using Conversion Scripts
+Convert Libraries using Conversion Scripts
 ------------------------------------------

-In order to upgrade the libraries used in the model/package right-click the model/package in the `Libraries Browser` and choose `Convert to newer versions of used libraries`.
+In order to convert the libraries right-click the model/package in the `Libraries Browser` and choose `Convert to newer versions of used libraries`.
 OMEdit will read the used libraries from the uses-annotation and list any new version of the library that provide the conversion using the conversion script.